pashminacameron/pashminacameron.github.io/_sources/fpgas.rst.txt

 What can you do with an FPGA?
 *****************************

-Modern FPGAs are a mixture of hard IP, which are somewhat general purpose components, such as memory or arithmetic units, combined with Logic Gate arrays in which you can implement general digital circuits.
+Modern FPGAs are a mixture of

+* Hard IP (not reprogrammable): which are somewhat general purpose components, such as memory or arithmetic units
+* Soft IP (reprogrammable): such as Logic Gate arrays in which you can implement general digital circuits

 This combination allows for much better speed, space and power efficiency.

 The main advantages over Domain Specific Architectures are: